Shreyash3254/CEI-Final-Project-quiz-backend-fastapi-/README.md

 ## Project Overview

-A RESTful backend application for managing quiz questions and answer choices, built as a final project for the **Celebal Technologies Summer Internship Program**.
+A RESTful backend application for managing quiz questions and answer choices, built as a final project for the **Celebal Excellence Internship (CEI) Program 2026!**.
 The API supports full CRUD operations on quiz questions and their associated answer choices, with proper input validation and relational database management.

 ## Problem Statement